nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. User executes `module delete 2`\
    i. `Click` receives user's input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse user's input into a `Command`.
-2. Creating `DeleteModuleCommand` object.
+2. Create `DeleteModuleCommand` object.
-3. Executing command.\
+3. Execute command.\
    i. `DeleteModuleCommand` finds the index of the module to be deleted in user's input.\
    ii. `DeleteModuleCommand` calls `moduleManager.deleteModule(moduleIndex)` to delete the specifed module and print the message to the user.